coreinfrastructure/best-practices-badge/doc/security.md

 In particular, we prefer the use of popular components (where problems are more likely to be identified and addressed).
 In some cases we review the code ourselves.

+We require that all components that are *required* for use have FLOSS licenses.
+This enables review by us and by others.

 We prefer common FLOSS licenses.
 A FLOSS component with a rarely-used license, particularly a